theMagicalKarp/python-xml-parsing-benchmark/README.md

 This is a small project to understand how diferent xml parsing python libraries compare to each other.
 From this it is my hope to obtain a stronger grasp on superior methods and libraries to use when proccessing large amounts of xml data.

-List of XML parsing libararies that are profiled and compared in this project.
+XML parsing libararies used for this project.
 * lxml
   * http://lxml.de/
 * expat